Posted June 19, 2018

 ATM hacking targets both financial institutions and individuals, depending on the type of attack.
 Reported losses to financial institutions since 2014 are in the millions of dollars.
 And of course the cost of absorption of these losses has a trickle-down effect to all banking customers.

 Typically observed in Europe and South/Central Americas, incidents are increasingly being reported in the US.
-According to the European ATM Crime Report, ATM logical and malware attacks rose 287% from 2015 to 2016.
+According to the European ATM Crime Report, ATM logical and Malware: Software that is intended to damage or disable computers and computer systems. attacks rose 287% from 2015 to 2016.
 In January of this year, the US Secret Service alerted banks that ATM attacks were being seen in the US, with losses reported to be as high as $1,000,000 over a few incidents.
 Similarly, two major ATM manufacturers, Diebold Nixdorf Inc. and NCR Corp warned customers of the outbreak of ATM attacks in the US.

 The color of money – not all attack types are the same

 There are two primary types of ATM attacks: physical and logical.
 In a physical attack, the threat actor must be present at the ATM, either before, during, and/or after the attack.
 It’s reported that physical attacks increased by 12% from 2015 to 2016, and the volume of these types of attacks is much higher than logical attacks.

 Types of physical attacks include the following: